yanchun628/Logseq/pages/MeetingWithTeam.md

 		- with ruby
 			- agenda - created a slide for your convenience, but usually i don't do that
 			- weekly report review - a routine for our meeting
-				- easy to make , collect data from power bi dashboard and paste into an excel temp -
+				- easy to make , collect data from power bi dashboard and paste into an excel template
+				- We usually just browse this report briefly
+	-
 -